Welcome to the Disabled Travelers Guide where nothing is impossible

 En route to the river, we passed unceasing herds of animals, the herds growing larger and ever more numerous the closer we got.
 Within perhaps three miles of the river, there were clusters and strings of animals as far as the eye could see.

-At river’s edge, there were already gathered hundreds of animals, the overwhelming majority being wildebeest, the remainder, zebra.
-Over the course of the next hour or so, more and more animals gathered, squeezing closer and closer in the limited space, until there were several thousand pressed together, all waiting for one of them to enter the water.
+At river’s edge, hundreds of animals had already gathered, but none had entered the water.
+The overwhelming majority of animals were wildebeest, the remainder, zebra.
+Over the course of the next hour or so, more and more animals gathered, squeezing closer and closer in the limited space, until there were several thousand pressed together, all waiting for one of them to enter the water and cross.
+One would start, then pull back.
+Another would try.
+The zebras, more clever than the Wildebeests, would try to lure the dumber animals into crossing the water.
+Then, they would sneak back into the crush of surrounding animals, hoping the stupid Wildebeest would continue forward.

 Finally, one did.
 Then several more.
 Then, as a dam bursting under too much pressure, so many animals entered the water they were literally leaping onto one another’s back.
 We watched in total fascination for the next hour and a half as thousands of wildebeest and zebra crossed.
 Our guide estimated as many as five thousand.

 And then, as suddenly as it had begun, it stopped.
-The animals still on our side of the river slowly turned and backed away.
+It was as though a switch had been thrown.
+Something "spooked" them, and the animals still on our side of the river slowly turned and backed away.
 They would re-assemble tomorrow, gather exactly as they had done today, and repeat the process each day, again and again, until no more animals were left to cross.

 Travel Kenya - Disabled Travelers Guide - Big Daddy...
 Kind of the Crocidiles